 Grant applications open on August 1, 2017

-To download the slides shown at previous info sessions, click here.SPACE:
+To download the slides shown at previous info sessions, click here.BUOY:

 Eligibility & Requirements

 The Kindling Fund supports artist-organized, visual arts-based projects that have a strong public component.
-The most competitive projects will be ones which don’t fit in established institutions or venues, occur in alternative spaces or use alternative practices.
+The most competitive projects will be ones which occur in alternative spaces, use alternative practices, or otherwise do not fit in established institutions or venues.
 Preference will be given to projects that present work by multiple artists.

 Who can apply?